Frequently Asked Questions

 How much plutonium do you have?
 How dangerous is it?

 We have a small amount of plutonium in the form of button sources and fission products in our fuel.
 Plutonium is an alpha emitter, so it poses no threat at all outside the body.
 If it were vaporized into just the right aeresol and inhaled, it could increase the chances of lung cancer after a few decades.
 It is much less dangerous than other materials that we use everyday and not even close to being the deadliest element on earth.

 Is irradiated food dangerous?

 No. The gamma radiation used to irradiate food does not make it radioactive.
-Gamma rays are ionizing.
+Gamma rays are ionizing radiation, which means they can separate orbiting electrons from an atom or molecule.
 The ionizations then kill most of the bacteria and fungi living in the food making it safe for you.

 Is yours really the most fun reactor in the world?